 The most senior and lead canine educator.
-This person is the real deal of dog.
-Our walking, talking encyclopedia of dog is the Yin to the Campus Director’s Yang.
-This is a Senior Leadership position responsible for canine education and health, and works hand in paw in hand with the entire team in doing so.
-They craft, teach, structure and guide dogs, of all walks of life, along their development plans as they learn week in and week out.
+In a traditional dog training team, this position could also be referred to as the Training Director of Campus.
+This person is certainly the real deal of dogs.
+Our walking, talking encyclopedia of dogs is the Yin to the Campus Director’s Yang.
+This is a Senior Leadership position responsible for canine education and health, and works with the entire team in doing so.
+They craft, teach, structure and guide dogs, of all walks of life, along with their development plans as they learn week in and week out.
 The reason why we are All Dog is right here in this senior leadership position.
-This extraordinary person will have extensive canine educational experience in reactivity, rehabilitation, obedience and complex skill education, plus have proven team leadership ability to build and grow campus team culture and Academic team member development.
-Given Campus Dean’s are practically on campus 100% of the time, it is a permanent employment and salaried position.
+This extraordinary person will have extensive canine educational experience in reactivity, rehabilitation, obedience and complex skill education.
+Additionally, they will have proven team leadership ability to build and grow team culture and Academic team member development.
+Given Campus Deans are practically on campus 100% of the time, it is a permanent employment and salaried position.

-Perfect for those people with aspirations in becoming a fully fledged Campus Teacher.
-This role also has a Certification requirement, the Certificate III of Dog Training and Behaviour with NDTF and Precise Training (or equivalent) is required to either be booked, in progress or completed.
+This role is for those people with aspirations in becoming a fully fledged Campus Teacher (certified dog trainer).
+Student Teachers also requires the Certificate III of Dog Behaviour and Training with NDTF and Precise Training (or international equivalent) to either be booked, in progress or completed.
 This is the minimum requirement to act as your foundation in canine education learning.
-Certificates simply in the care of animals or only in one disciple of canine education are not accepted as equal; we prefer this certificate as this is the only recognised certificate dedicated to the education and psychology of canines across all disciplines.
+Certificates simply in the care of animals or only in one disciple of canine education are not accepted as equal.
+We prefer this certificate as this is the only recognised certificate dedicated to the education and psychology of canines across all disciplines.
 You will work with the Campus Teachers and Campus Dean as you assist in their objectives of delivering canine education and structure!
-This is a development positions designed to focus our resources on developing you into a Campus Teacher, so aspirations to grow into that role is a must.
+Learning dog behaviour and education in this role begins with exposure to territory safety; a masterclass in beginning to understand canines.
+This is a development position designed to focus our resources on developing you into a Campus Teacher, so aspirations to grow into that role is a must.
 This is a casual employment position.

 A casual employment role that’s perfect for students!
-Mainly operating in the later afternoon this role is perfect for those wanting exposure to what a career at Wolfhouse and working with dogs looks like!
-You’ll support the team in maintaining the health of the environment and assist in completing team objectives.
+Mainly operating in the later afternoon, this role is perfect for those wanting exposure to what a career at Wolfhouse and working with dogs looks like!
+Firstly, you’ll support the team in maintaining the health of the environment and also assist in completing team objectives.
 There are small retail and administration components, but mostly your time will be spent on campus, maintaining perfection and cleanliness in the campus environment!

 Director of Campus

-Just as it sounds, this is the boss; chef, jefe, capo, baas, which ever language you wish to pronounce it, this is the most senior Leadership position on campus.
+Just as it sounds, this is the boss; head chef, jefe, capo, lǎobǎn, which ever language you wish to pronounce it, this is the most senior Leadership position on campus.
 Sharing leadership responsibly with the Campus Dean, you are charged with leading from the front in every definition of the phrase.
-This role includes management of the total campus environment and health, team culture, team development, resourcing and recruitment, canine experience and satisfaction, customer and public relations and of course the management of CRM platforms, marketing and campus financials.
-These unique individuals will have significant experience in both canine and team leadership, business/retail management and of course, this role is a permanent employment and salaried position.
+This role includes financial management, management of the total campus environment and its health, team culture, team development, resourcing and recruitment, canine experience and satisfaction, customer and public relations, management of CRM platforms and local marketing.
+These unique individuals will have significant experience in both canine and team leadership, animal/business/retail management and naturally, this role is a permanent employment and salaried position.

-A permanent and either part or full time employment position that is comprised of leadership responsibilities of both team and canines.
+This position is comprised of leadership responsibilities of both team and canines and is engaged on either a permanent full-time, permanent part-time or casual basis.
 Working with the Adventure team and Academic team leadership, you are responsible for directing and leading the classes through the day’s expeditions and challenges, capturing those moments and publishing the memories to the world.
-It also includes checking the dogs in and out of campus and illuminating the parents as to what their furchild did all day!
-Working hand in hand with the Campus Director the role also includes administration and retail tasks as well and the leadership of Adventure Coordinators and Campus Support team members.
+It also includes the management and high performance execution of checking the dogs in and out of campus and illuminating the parents as to what their furchild did all day!
+Working hand in hand with the Campus Director, the role also includes administration and retail tasks as well as the leadership of Adventure Coordinators.
 Believe us when we say, it is a go go GO role that requires A LOT of energy!

 Seeking Expressions of Interest: NDTF Cert III in Dog Training & Behaviour certified trainers and up and coming trainers currently studying the certificate.
 Please email firstname.lastname@example.org with your resume/C.V.
 PLUS your certificate or invoice for the course PLUS complete the DRACSIDE 45-60m questionnaire below: